christianarg/sqlcache/README.md

 Changes from my fork (compared to https://github.com/ovicus/sqlcache)
 --------------------------
 - I use JsonNet for serialization.
+- Sliding expiration is implemented:
 	- My flush method deletes sliding expiration items
 	- Fixed bug when setting values with sliding expiration (original code ignores sliding expiration due a bug when comparing DateTimeOffset)

 No nuget package yet.
 It's a single file, you can copy&paste SqlCache.cs, and install-package newtonsoft.json and your'e good to go.

-TODOs:
-- GetCount() does not ignore expired items with slidingexpiration
-- Shound be able to pass JsonSerializerSettings on the constructor

 Another comments: